-Reach on Facebook might seem like a pretty easy topic.
-We’ve all heard about it and we all talk about it almost every day.
-But here at Sotrender we still receive regular questions about Facebook Reach.
+Reach on Facebook might seem straightforward.
+We’ve all heard about it and we talk about it almost every day.
+But here at Sotrender. we still receive regular questions about Facebook Reach.
 Is it different from views?
 How so?
-What are the different types or reach?
+What are the different types of reach?
 How are they measured?

 In order to clear any doubts you still might have, we’ve gathered all the information you need to know below.

 Let’s start by explaining what reach is, what views are, and the difference between the two.